AARP Eye Center

 1. Get to know your company's COVID policies

+Even before the end of the public health emergency, employers had eased many of the safety precautions that were put in place at the peak of the pandemic, such as mask use and vaccine mandates.
+But that doesn’t mean your office will be exactly like it was before March 2020.
 Your office likely has undergone a number of changes since the pandemic began, says Stefanie Heiter, founder and CEO of Bridging Distance, a workplace consultancy.
 From how your desks are arranged to allow for social distancing to the equipment you’ll use for meetings in the conference room, it’s important to talk to your managers or human resources (HR) department to get a sense of what will be different now.

 2. Check on your physical fitness